Skip to main content

 Suitable for most routine business scenarios.

-- Logic:
+• Logic:

-- The backend determines if an upgrade is needed based on the version number.
+2. The backend determines if an upgrade is needed based on the version number.

-2. On-Demand Update (Real-time Push)
+2. On-Demand Update (Real-Time Push)

-- Strategy:
+• Strategy:

-- MQTT: The backend publishes an upgrade command to a specific
+• MQTT: The backend publishes an upgrade command to a specific Topic, and the device immediately starts the download process upon receiving the message.

-Topic, and the device immediately starts the download process upon receiving the message. - QR Code: Operations personnel scan a QR code containing upgrade information on-site to trigger the upgrade logic within the application.
+• QR Code: Operations personnel scan a QR code containing upgrade information on-site, triggering the upgrade logic within the app.

 Progress Monitoring and File Limits